The Ultimate Guide

 QA / Network → Penetration Testing

-• / Learn: Burp Suite, Nmap, Metasploit.
-Do Hack The Box
+• / Month 1–2: Learn Burp Suite + Nmap.
+Do Hack The Box Starting Point (free tier)

 <Sales / HR / Finance / Medical / Arts>